mohammadsyuhada/nextui-netplay/README.md

 6. Unmount your SD Card and insert it into your TrimUI device.

 ### Pak Store Installation

-1. Open `Pak Store` application in your TrimUI device.
-2. Navigate to the `Browse` then `System` menu.
-3. Select `Netplay` to install.
+Due to system file modifications, this app cannot be distributed via the Pak Store

 ## Update

-1) You can update the application directly via `About` page in the application.
+You can update the application directly via `About` page in the application.
-2) Or, you can update via `Pak Store`.

 ## Usage